LEAD - Leadership

 LEAD 399G.
 Social Commentary Through Horror Films (3).

-Integrates coursework with planned and supervised professional experiences for a total of at least 160 hours.
+Integrates coursework with planned and supervised professional experiences.
 Repeatable for a total of 9 credit hours.
 Prerequisite(s): advisor's consent.

 LEAD 405.
 Partnership Building for Leaders (3).